 As previously covered in our article Same-Sex Marriage Law Developments after Election 2012, 2012 was a big year for same-sex marriage.
 Three states voted to approve same-sex marriage in the 2012 election, and one state struck down a proposed amendment to the state constitution that would limit marriage to one man and one woman.

 The U.S. Supreme Court then entered into fray.
 On December 7, 2012, the high court granted two petitions of certiorari on this issue: 1) Hollingsworth v.
 Perry, the California Prop.
 8 case (Case No. 12-144); and 2) US v.
 Windsor, the Defense of Marriage Act (DOMA) case out of the Second circuit (Case No. 12-307).

 Hollingsworth v.
 Perry

 The Court granted review on the question presented by the petition: Whether the Equal Protection Clause of the Fourteenth Amendment prohibits the State of California from defining marriage as the union of a man and a woman.

 Proposition 8 was passed in 2008, in response to a California Supreme Court ruling that made same sex marriage legal.
 Proposition 8 amended the state constitution to eliminate the right of same-sex couples to marry.
-The Ninth Circuit Court of Appeal ultimately ruled that said amendment to the constitution violated the 14th Amendment, based on the facts before it in this case.
+The Ninth Circuit Court of Appeal ultimately ruled that said amendment to the constitution violated the 14th Amendment, based on the facts before it in that case.

 Justice Reinhardt wrote: